 Lok Sabha elections: BJP wins all four seats in Himachal; One each in Gujrat, Rajasthan

-New Delhi, May 23: The BJP's massive leads are now turning into wins, and as per Election Commissions official update, the saffron party has registered wins in three seats - Hamirpur in Himachal Pradesh, Bhilawara in Rajasthan and Rajkot in Gujarat.
+New Delhi, May 23: The Bharatiya Janata Party (BJP)'s massive leads are now turning into wins, and as per Election Commission (EC)'s official update, the saffron party has registered wins in three seats - Hamirpur in Himachal Pradesh, Bhilwara in Rajasthan and Rajkot in Gujarat.
 As per latest updates, the BJP won all seats in Himachal Pradesh.

 These are the three states where the BJP had won all the seats in 2014 Lok Sabha elections.

-The Bharatiya Janata Party (BJP) crossed the 272 seats mark needed to form the government in terms of leads, as of latest updates.
+The BJP crossed the 272 seats mark needed to form the government in terms of leads, as of latest updates.
 As per latest updates the BJP is leading in 290 seats and NDA is about to touch the 350 seats mark, while UPA is around 90 seats, as of 12.30 pm, May 23.

 In Rajasthan a voting trend that changed after 15 years